Jussie Smollett’s Drama Has Divided The ‘Empire’ Cast & Crew, Per ‘Page Six’

 Jussie Smollett’s dramatic attack and allegations have completely rocked the Empire set.

-According to Page Six, Jussie Smollett’s claimed to be the victim of a hate crime back in January.
-However, as the investigation pushed forward the Chicago Police found evidence suggesting that the actor may have staged the attack on his own with the help of two of his friends.
+According to Page Six, Jussie Smollett claimed to be the victim of a hate crime back in January.
+However, as the investigation pushed forward, the Chicago Police found evidence suggesting that the actor may have staged the attack with the help of two of his friends.

-Since that time, Jussie has been indicted on 16 felony counts of disorderly conduct, and was arrested in February.
-He posted bail and immediately headed to the Empire set, where he reportedly addressed the cast and crew about the situation, and maintained his innocence.
+Since that time, Jussie has been indicted on 16 felony counts of disorderly conduct and was arrested in February.
+He posted bail and immediately headed to the Empire set, where he reportedly addressed the cast and crew about the situation and maintained his innocence.

 “Some of the cast wanted to send him a message, like a ‘We’re thinking of you’ thing, and asked people to sign it, but a lot of people were disgusted.
 The hair and makeup people, a lot of the crew,” a source said of the divided opinions of the Empire cast and crew over Smollett’s actions and accusations.

-Meanwhile, actress and singer, Queen Latifah, who has appeared on Empire in the past, recently spoke out about Jussie’s situation.
+Meanwhile, actress and singer Queen Latifah, who has appeared on Empire in the past, recently spoke out about Jussie’s situation.

 “The guy I’ve seen has always been someone who cares about people, who cares about others, and who’s very kind and who’s always been cool and sweet,” adding, “So until I can see some definitive proof — which I haven’t seen yet — then, you know, I gotta go with him until I see otherwise,” she stated.